Request a Demo Contact Us

 In this environment, all organizations have to adopt strategies to maintain the trust of stakeholders—organizations must prove that they do everything possible to secure their systems and data.

 Vulnerability disclosure programs (VDPs) are now an industry standard (and often a required one for compliance reasons) for proving an organization’s public commitment to a strong security posture.
-A complement to bug bounties and penetration testing, VDPs allow anyone on the internet to altruistically report any vulnerability they’ve found.
+A complement to bug bounties and penetration testing, VDPs allow anyone on the internet to altruistically report any security vulnerability they’ve found.

 What is a Vulnerability?